OpenLiberty/ci.gradle/docs/Gradle9MigrationGuide.md

 * **Recommended Version**: We recommend using Gradle 9.1.0 or later to ensure full support for Java 25.

-Note: If you must remain on Gradle 8 or earlier, please continue using Liberty Gradle Plugin version 3.10.x or below.
+Note: If you must remain on Gradle 8 or earlier, you must use a **3.x** version of Liberty Gradle Plugin.
+We recommend using the latest **3.x** version of Liberty Gradle Plugin available

 ## Java Configuration Updates